F-18 Thunder Strike

-F-18 Thunder Strike is a 2000 action game for the Game Boy Color developed by Morning Star Multimedia and published by Majesco Entertainment.
+F-18 Thunder Strike is a 2000 action game for the Game Boy Color developed by Morning Star Multimedia and published by Majesco.
 The game is a simplified first-person combat flight simulator in which the player operates a F-18 Hornet for the United States Air Force, who have has confirmed reports of renewed hostile activity in the Balkans and order an aerial assault on the region.

 Gameplay

 A screenshot of F-18 Thunder Strike, depicting the cockpit interface.

 The game is a combat flight simulator that places players in the cockpit of an F-18 Hornet.
 The interface includes control panels, a heads up display to target enemies and a radar and landing system.
 The game involves takeoff and landing, maneuvering, mid-air refueling, and dogfighting over a series of missions.

 Development

 The game was originally developed as an adaptation of any of MicroProse's flight simulators, before it was adapted into an original title, which was originally released in 1999.